Features

 Workflow. skills/<name>/SKILL.md carries frontmatter (name + description)

-and a lean body.
-30-link-skills.sh symlinks each into ~/.claude/skills/ (the
+and a lean body. cli.py setup link-skills symlinks each into ~/.claude/skills/ (the

 delivery mechanism) and regenerates INDEX.md.
 Descriptions load passively into the